mding5692/CriticalMass-Interview-Answers/README.md

 Description: A technical blog post describing the New York Times' own collaborative, online text editor for their news writers and editors with a technical explanation of how they built it and what kinds of tools they used.

-What I found inspiring: I've always wanted to build a collaborative online real-time text editor like Google Docs and so learnt a lot about the structure of one used by many in a production/professional surrounding and moreover learnt a lot about the tools one can use to build something similar to Google Docs.
+What I found inspiring: I've always wanted to build a collaborative online real-time text editor like Google Docs and so learnt a lot about the structure of one used by many users in a production/professional surrounding and moreover learnt a lot about the tools one can use to build something similar to Google Docs.

 ***

 ## Focus:

-I would focus my efforts on developing software that other software or apps use such as libraries or other components that apps use as I feel I am lacking in that field and that I'm good enough to put together ready-made parts to create an app but need more experience in making the individual parts.
+I would focus my efforts on developing software that other software or apps use such as libraries or other components that apps use as I feel I am lacking in that field and that I'm good enough to put together ready-made parts to create an app but need more experience in making the individual parts or libraries involved.

 ***

 ## Code Challenge:

 https://codepen.io/lding43/pen/QmXjaX